awortham1/NIST-Risk-Assessment/README.md

 ### Zoom Interview of CISO and IT Manager
 #### Names:
-* Jason Branch, CISO
+* Michael Branch, CISO
-*  Kathy Johnson, IT Manager
+* Kyle Greene, IT Manager

 | Control Identifier | Question  | Response  |
 | ------------- | ------------- | ------------- |